onramper/docs/docs/widget.md

 The widget url is `https://widget.onramper.com`

 #### URL Redirect
-Redirect the user to a buy page.
+Using a URL redirect, you can simply redirect your users to a buy page.

 ###### HTML code snippet
 ```html